How To Fix Broken Spokes – Bike Tips and Techniques

 Step 2: Taking Out The Nipples

-Sometimes it could happen that the nipple gets stuck inside the rim or it just goes in there.
-Don’t be worried, just give it a good old whack and the nipple will come out, easy like that!
+Sometimes the nipple might get stuck inside the rim.
+Don’t worry, give it a good old whack and the nipple will come out!

 Step 3: Replacing The Broken Spokes

-In the third step, we need to find a replacement spoke and for that, we must first determine the spoke length.
-You can take the measurement yourself or visit the bike shops and get them to replace a broken spoke.
+Determine the spoke length so that you can replace it.
+You can take the measurement yourself or visit the bike shops and get them to replace your broken spoke.

 Step 4: Lacing The New Spoke

-Now that you have a new spoke, we have to fix it in place.
-It needs to be in the same orientation as the old spoke, insert the new spoke through the hub flange.
-Now we have to lace it as the other spokes on the wheel, it may cross under or over, depending on the construction of the wheel.
+Now, let’s fix the spoke.
+It needs to be in the same orientation as the old spoke.
+Insert the new spoke through the hub flange.
+Lace it as the other spokes on the wheel.
+It may cross under or over, depending on the construction of the wheel.

 If you have a radially spoked wheel then the process is even simpler as the spoke will go directly to the rim.